-5.4.10 Highway commercial developments adjacent to existing residential areas shall provide appropriate buffers and transition between the two uses.
+5.4.11 Highway commercial developments adjacent to existing residential areas shall provide appropriate buffers and transition between the two uses.
+Town of High Prairie & Big Lakes County

 5.5 Industrial Development

 Industrial uses and developments within the County and Town are substantial economic drivers that support the region as a whole.
 Existing industrial developments predominately consist of forestry and oil/gas uses.
 The expansion of existing and development of new industrial uses would benefit both County and Town residents.